1. Build the Know, Like and Trust Factor

 On the other hand, Borders did not listen to its customers.
 The company did not make the necessary changes, improvements and additions to keep people coming back, and as a result, the company has now forever disappeared.

 Active listening and listening between the lines are two amazing benefits of person-to-person relationship marketing that can easily get lost in the sea of business if you’re not paying attention.

 5. Add Your Own Flare

 In our new economy where JOB’s are unreliable, more and more people are going into business for themselves.
 In order to compete in this new booming, small business market, you have to STAND OUT.
 You need to have your own flare.
 Be unique.

-By instating person-to-person marketing, you can quickly and easily develop your unique style.
-It gives you the space to learn about your audience's needs, and develop trust with your own techniques.
-You don't have to fit yourself to someone else's business model.
+By instating relationship marketing, you can quickly and easily develop your unique style.
+It gives you the space to learn about your audience’s needs, and develop trust with your own techniques.
+You don’t have to fit yourself to someone else’s business model.
 You simply have to be yourself and respond confidently to your customers.